ARCO DE LA REINA

 This cultural center, located diagonally to the Plaza Grande, is one of the icons of the city and a place where important temporary exhibitions of national and international artists are held.

 The Metropolitan Cultural Center is located in what was historically the Jesuit headquarters in Quito.
 They were expelled from the colonies in 1767 due to their great influence in the region.
 The departure of the Jesuits dramatically marked the history of this building.
 This administrative operations center of the most productive estates in the city was suddenly transformed in prison, into a tobacco factory, mint, and finally, into a bar.
-It had already been Quito’s first pharmacy, the first library (one of the most important in America), and home to the city’s first newspaper.
+It had been already Quito’s first pharmacy, the first library (one of the most important in America), and home to the city’s first newspaper.
 Today it is a Cultural Center.

 CONVENT OF SAN DIEGO